Danielduel/beatsaber-counter-widget/README.md

 # Testing

 If you add "?dev" at the end of address - widget will automagically generate events.

+# Building

+- Have node@16 installed, or use nvm and run `nvm use` in project root dir
+- Install packages using `yarn`
+- Build project via `yarn build` or start dev server via `yarn start`

 # Help with customization and features